New federal lead-based paint regulations apply to you if:

 • Your work involves pre-1978 houses or apartments.

 • You receive any form of compensation for your work.

 • You disturb more than 2 square feet of painted surfaces.

 • Your work is not specifically excluded from this law.

 Federal law requires distribution of a lead hazard information pamphlet before starting a renovation.

-The California Contractor's State License Board provides important information for contractors who work on pre-1978 buildings, regulations currently in effect, and new regulations that will take effect March 31, 2010 on its website.
+The California Contractor's State License Board provides important information for contractors who work on pre-1978 buildings, regulations currently in effect, and new regulations that took effect March 31, 2010 on its website.

 Specific requirements depend on the following criteria: